waleedbinkhalid74/ml_cms_exc_1/README.md

 ![Image text](https://github.com/waleedbinkhalid74/ml_cms_exc_1/blob/develop/figures/y_question4.jpg)

 After that, you can see a loaded scenario on you screen.
 Please choose start button to begin your simulation.
-Also you can choose pause button while simulating to check each step
+Also you can choose pause button while simulating to check each step.

 ![Image text](https://github.com/waleedbinkhalid74/ml_cms_exc_1/blob/develop/figures/Given_scenariojpg.jpg)